spinnaker/spinnaker.io/content/en/docs/setup/other_config/server-group-launch-settings/aws-ec2/launch-templates.md

 > Launch Template Support must be enabled in order to use the features described in this page.
 > Follow guidelines [here](/docs/setup/other_config/server-group-launch-settings/aws-ec2/launch-templates-setup) to enable the feature set.

-> Note: The features supported in Deck come with helpful tool tips that aid in quick learning of the new features.
+> Note: The features supported in the UI (Deck) come with tool tips that can help you learn the new features.
 > Consider trying them out in Deck, especially if they are new to you.

 ## Feature Configuration